-Here are some of the most common questions the Calgary Foundation (CF) receives from Donors and Professional Advisors:
+Here are some of the most common questions Calgary Foundation (CF) receives from Donors and Professional Advisors:

 A: You can contribute any amount to our existing Endowment Funds.
 Donors, Corporations and Charitable Organizations can also create Endowment Funds.
-For more information, visit the Types of Gifts page.
+For more information, visit the types of gifts page.

 Q: What is the minimum amount required to start a Fund?

-A: An individual, group or organization needs a minimum amount of $10,000 to establish a Fund. (minimum amount can vary with specific fund types – view our Cost Recovery page for more information).
+A: An individual, group or organization needs a minimum amount of $10,000 to establish a Fund. (minimum amount can vary with specific fund types – view our cost recovery page for more information).

 Q: What are my giving options?

 A: Calgary Foundation offers a variety of giving options.
 Whether it’s contributing to a pre-established Fund, establishing a Fund, or making complex, long-term gifting arrangements, the Foundation works with donors to meet financial requirements and philanthropic goals.
-For more information, visit the Types of Gifts page.
+For more information, visit the types of gifts page.

-A: Yes, the Calgary Foundation grants to Canadian organizations operating throughout our country and abroad.
+A: Yes, Calgary Foundation grants to Canadian organizations operating throughout our country and abroad.
 Calgary Foundation grants to any organization that is deemed a qualified donee by Canada Revenue Agency.
 Under the Income Tax Act, qualified donees are organizations that can issue official donation receipts for gifts that individuals and corporations make to them.
 View a list of qualified donees on the Canada Revenue Agency.

 A: Gifts of publicly-traded securities (i.e.: stocks, income trust units, bonds, and mutual fund units) are exempt from capital gains tax.
 This is one of the most tax effective ways to make a charitable donation.